University College London

 TEACHING

 In the third year, teaching takes place on alternate Fridays.
-The focus of this year is on Project support, Professional Issues, Transitional Workshops, and Other Therapies such as DBT and CAT.
+The focus of this year is on Project support, Professional Issues and Other Therapies such as DBT and CAT.

 PLACEMENT

-In the third year, trainees can have either 2 x 6-month placements or a yearlong placement.
-This depends on the trainees remaining essential competency requirements and their interests.
+In the third year, trainees can have either 2 x 6-month placements or a year long placement.
+This depends on the trainee's remaining essential competency requirements and their interests.
 The main priority is ensuring that the trainee has met all their essential competency requirements before the end of the course.
 As such, these would be prioritised above trainee specific interests, although we do always try to consider these wherever possible.
 Trainees often have placements in specialist services that are not open to trainees in the first or second year of training.
-Placements can be clinically focused or in some instances trainees do leadership placements where there is little to no direct clinical work.
+Placements can be clinically focused or in some instances trainees do leadership placements.

 RESEARCH